nmarley/sls-dash-rate-service/README.md

 includes VPC security groups and subnet IDs, custom domain for the API Gateway and the URL for the Redis instance.

+Feel free to copy the `config.example.yaml` file and modify the values therein.

 ## Contributing

 Feel free to dive in!
 [Open an issue](https://github.com/nmarley/sls-dash-rate-service/issues/new) or submit PRs.